BU-ISCIII/galaxy_virologist_training/exercises/09_viralrecon.md

 Now we can start with the main mapping process.
 The first thing we have to do is look for the program "_Bowtie2_" in the search bar and then select "_Bowtie2 - map reads against reference genome_".
 Here we will have to set the following parameters, for the first sample, same as [here](04_mapping.md#map-reads-using-bowtie2)

 3. Is this single or paired library > Paired-end
-4. Fasta/Q file #1: **fastp Read 1 output** for both samples
+4. Fasta/Q file #1: Multiple datasets > **fastp Read 1 output** for both samples
-5. Fasta/Q file #2: **fastp Read 2 output** for both samples
+5. Fasta/Q file #2: Multiple datasets > **fastp Read 2 output** for both samples
-6. Will you select a reference genome from your history or use a built-in index? > Use a genome from the history and create index
+6. Will you select a reference genome from your history or use a built-in index? > Use a built-in genome index
-  - **This is very important because we haven't previously created the SARS-Cov2 genome index, si bowtie 2 will generate it automatically.**
-7. Select reference genome > GCF_009858895.2_ASM985889v3_genomic.200409.fna.gz
+7. Select reference genome > SARS-CoV-2 isolate Wuhan-Hu-1, complete genome (NC_045512.2).
-  - It's important to select the file we downloaded from URL.
 8. Do you want to use presets? > Very sensitive local
 9. Save the bowtie2 mapping statistics to the history > Yes
-10. Execute
+10. Run tool

 ![bowtie1](images/viralrecon_bowtie1.png)
 ![bowtie2](images/viralrecon_bowtie2.png)